dart-lang/site-www/src/_tutorials/server/get-started.md

 Whether you use an IDE or the command line, you can create a basic app using standard Dart templates.

-If you're using a Dart-savvy IDE, follow these instructions:
+If you're using a [Dart-savvy IDE][ide], follow these instructions:

 1. Create a new Dart project called `hello_world`, using files from the template named